openSUSE/people/sources/2007-08-09-stephan-kulow.md

 **Which members of the openSUSE community have you met in person?**

-Beside Benjamin and Francis being in NÃ¼rnberg I don’t think I have met community members not working at Novell.
+Beside Benjamin and Francis being in Nürnberg I don’t think I have met community members not working at Novell.

 **How many icons are currently on your desktop?**